A Free Stochastic Partial Differential Equation: Applications

 \subsection{Preliminaries and relations of three natural derivations on $q$-Gaussian factors}

 Our goal is to study three derivations on $q$-Gaussian factors : the free difference quotient, the commutator with right creation operators and the one giving the number operator as generator of the associated Dirichlet form.
-Especially, we want to find values of $q$'s for which they can be seen as closed derivations with value in the coarse correspondence, {\red and equivalent in the sense of definition \ref{equiv}}.
+Especially, we want to find values of $q$'s for which they can be seen as closed derivations with value in the coarse correspondence, with the same domain and equivalent norms.

-We will use this preliminaries to apply our results in the next two subsections.
+We will use this preliminaries to apply our results {\gre in the next subsection and give an interesting example of Lipschitz conjugate variables.}